thelastoutpostworkshop/FastDisplayPrototyping/README.md

 ```

 ### Code Setup TFT_eSPI
-You can also use get this setup code with the examples provided with the library in the Arduino IDE through the menu `File > Examples > FastDisplayPrototyping`
+>ℹ️ You can also use get this setup code with the examples provided with the library in the Arduino IDE through the menu `File > Examples > FastDisplayPrototyping`

 ```c
 #include <TFT_eSPI.h>                 // Core graphics library